-- Place spinach in a dry non-stick 10-inch skillet on medium low to medium heat heat and cook until just wilted, about 1 to 2 minutes.
+- Place spinach in a dry non-stick 10-inch skillet over medium-low to medium heat heat and cook until just wilted, about 1 to 2 minutes.

 - Pour salsa in and just warm through.

-- Make a little well in salsa/spinach mixture and crack an egg in.
+- Make a little well in the salsa/spinach mixture and crack an egg in.
 Do for remaining eggs.
 (I like to crack each egg in a small dish first and then add to the pan).

 - Cover with a lid and cook until whites are set and yolks are done to your liking.
-This will take about 5 to 8 minutes or so, depending on how you like your eggs/your stovetop.
+This will take about 5 to 8 minutes or so, depending on how you like your eggs.

 - Garnish (if desired) with any of the garnish ideas.
 Delicious as is, with skillet potatoes, hash browns or toast or serve over creamy polenta.
-Serves 2 to 4.
 Enjoy!

-- Salsas can vary in salt, taste and spice.
-Pick one that you enjoy best.
+- Salsas can vary in salt, taste, spice, etc. Pick one that you enjoy best.

 - Because temperatures (and ovens) can vary and everyone has a different preference for how they like their eggs cooked, cook time can vary slightly.